atharva49/Azure-Databricks-Formula1/README.md

 # Azure-Databricks Project

+This project entails the design and implementation of a comprehensive data engineering solution leveraging Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Power BI.
+The primary goal was to establish a robust, scalable, and efficient data processing and analytics platform to support advanced data-driven decision-making.

 # Azure Databricks

 •	Built a solution architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Power BI.